 - Mandatory restrictions imposed by laws of general application, regulations and guidelines.
-Laws of general application include territorial or federal statutes which are justified for conservation or public safety reasons such as the NWT's Wildlife Act, the Criminal Code of Canada or the Fisheries Act. - Voluntary measures taken by the Developer (e.g., to use a different technology, to change the timing of activity or to commit to suspending activities in certain circumstances). - Attachment of terms and conditions to specific authorizations that are required and that can be enforced, such as under the National Parks Act, or Species At Risk Act, - Regional mitigation measures (e.g., Beaufort Sea Beluga Management Plan, Barren Ground Caribou Management Strategy for the NWT, Yukon North Slope Wildlife and Conservation Plan, CCP's, Marine Protected Areas, Herschel Island Management Plan, Ivvavik National Park Management Plan) that were considered and will be implemented by the Developer.
+Laws of general application include territorial or federal statutes which are justified for conservation or public safety reasons such as the NWT's Wildlife Act, the Criminal Code of Canada, the Fisheries Act, the Migratory Birds Convention Act and the Migratory Bird Regulations. - Voluntary measures taken by the Developer (e.g., to use a different technology, to change the timing of activity or to commit to suspending activities in certain circumstances). - Attachment of terms and conditions to specific authorizations that are required and that can be enforced, such as under the National Parks Act, or Species At Risk Act, - Regional mitigation measures (e.g., Beaufort Sea Beluga Management Plan, Barren Ground Caribou Management Strategy for the NWT, Yukon North Slope Wildlife and Conservation Plan,

+CCP's, Marine Protected Areas, Herschel Island Management Plan, Ivvavik National Park Management Plan) that were considered and will be implemented by the Developer.